2015 Advocacy Agenda

-We are advocating on your behalf to advance an agenda that seeks to improve the region’s business climate and competitiveness in four critical areas.
-A framework of our 2013 Agenda includes:
+We are advocating on your behalf to advance an agenda that seeks to improve the region’s business climate and competitiveness in four critical areas:

-- Internship Initiative – Expand the Chamber-Federal Reserve Bank of Boston partnership that promotes internships, and enlist more organizations to join the effort.
+- Internship Initiative – Expand the Chamber-Federal Reserve Bank of Boston partnership that promotes talent retention through internships.